Summary

 client_id,scope,redirect_urietc.

-Where to trade your authorization code for a access/refresh token pair:
+Where to trade your authorization code for an access/refresh token pair:

 api.planhat.com/oauth/token